fmadhi/IntroToStatLearnig/README.md

 # IntroToStatLearnig
-Using Python to go through exercises in the the book An intro to Sta Learning I am using I am using Ubuntu 22 in windows subsytem for linux and below are some setup I am using to set my env
+Using Python to go through exercises in the the book An intro to Sta Learning I am using I am using Ubuntu 22 in windows subsytem for linux and below are some setup I am using to set my env.

     sudo apt-get update